Guide to MBA Careers - Business Administration Career Paths

 Consumer Product Marketing Careers

-The consumer products industry, sometimes known by the CPG designation that stands for consumer packaged goods, has long been a devote recruiter of MBA graduates.
+The consumer products industry, sometimes known by the CPG designation that stands for consumer packaged goods, has long been a devoted recruiter of MBA graduates.
 As TransparentCareer explains best, “What newly-minted MBA wouldn’t want to drive strategic initiatives for high-profile brands they can use themselves, can see on TV, or go touch on a store shelf?”

 Certain elements differentiate the traditionally more qualitative, marketing-focused careers in this field from consulting, tech, investment banking, and finance.
 The first is that MBAs seeking jobs in this field appear to be driven by a different set of motivations.